ayman-dvl/Diversity-Metrics-for-Ensemble-Methods/README.md

+# Diversity Metrics For Ensemble Methods

-# FastAPI Ensemble Metrics API
+# API Usage
 ## Option 1: Using GitHub
 This part of the project exposes a REST API built with **FastAPI** that allows you to:
 - Upload a dataset (CSV or Excel)